Growth-Kinetics/diffmem_sample_memory/memories/contexts/search_for_the_pure_salt.md

 *   **Urgency:** The need is described as "bitter bad."
 The written orders state that "Expense is no consideration" and the matter's importance "can hardly be exaggerated," culminating in a desperate, handwritten plea: "For God's sake, find me some of the old."
 /END 📖 **Event Narrative & Context**

 /START
+### 🧪 **Original Formula Components (per Lanyon's Account)** [Strength: High]
+*   **Source:** A drawer (press E, fourth from top) retrieved from Jekyll's cabinet by Dr. Lanyon on January 9th, at Jekyll's written request.
+*   **Component 1 (The Salt):** Powders of a "simple crystalline salt of a white colour," noted by Lanyon as being of Jekyll's "private manufacture."
+This is the ingredient that later proves impossible to replicate with commercial supplies.
+*   **Component 2 (The Tincture):** A phial containing a "blood-red liquor," described as highly pungent and containing phosphorus and some volatile ether.
+*   **The Record:** A paper book containing a series of dates covering many years, believed to be a record of Jekyll's experiments with the formula.
+Entries ceased nearly a year prior to Lanyon's retrieval.
+*   **Transformation Process:** Hyde mixes a small amount of the red tincture with one of the powders in a graduated glass.
+The mixture effervesces, changes color from red to purple to watery green, and is then consumed to trigger the transformation back into Jekyll.
+/END 🧪 **Original Formula Components (per Lanyon's Account)**

+/START
 ### ⚙️ **Operational Process** [Strength: Medium]
 *   **Command Method:** Orders are written on sheets of paper and thrown down onto the stair from the locked cabinet.